Wolves reportedly trade way out of second round of NBA draft

 The Timberwolves reportedly traded the No. 37 overall pick and Wendell Moore Jr. to the Detroit Pistons for the No. 53 overall selection in a move that helped Minnesota shed cap space.

-Then the Timberwolves traded the No. 53 overall pick to the Memphis Grizzlies, and while total compensation wasn't immediately clear, the Timberwolves received the No. 57 overall pick back in return.
+Then the Timberwolves traded the No. 53 overall pick to the Memphis Grizzlies, and while total compensation wasn't immediately clear, the Timberwolves received the No. 57 overall pick back in return, and Jon Krawczynski has since reported that a future second-round pick was also acquired.
 Then Minnesota traded that pick to the Toronto Raptors, per Wojnarowski.

-It was not immediately clear what the Wolves received in return from the Raptors, but the likely scenario is that the trade backs are moves intended to save cap space.
+It was not immediately clear what the Wolves received in return from the Raptors, but the likely scenario is that the trade backs are moves intended to save cap space, Krawczynski has since reported that cash considerations were acquired.
 Minnesota's selection of Dillingham is projected to significantly raise the Wolves' luxury tax bill next season.

 As it currently stands, the Timberwolves will be well above the second apron of the luxury tax.